-I bought an oak beam, about 1m50 long, 30cm deep and 80cm wide, just wide enough for the gap.
-I had to support this on my back whilst I piled up bricks one on top of another (ouch!) to get it high enough to get some accroes underneath, then I jacked it into position to support the wall.
-That was the easy bit!
-Then I had to cut into the brickwork and stone walls either side with nothing but a hammer and bolster chisel to make some steps to key in a brick pillar either side to support the beam.
+Then I had to cut into the brickwork and stone walls either side with nothing but a hammer and bolster chisel, in order to make some steps to key in a brick pillar either side to support the beam.
 That took two weeks to do half of it.

 Things did get easier when Paul produced a small petrol generator to power an electric drill to make some guide holes.

-The pillars aren't too vertical but at least they're holding up the beam which is holding up the wall
+And now the pillars are in.
+They aren't too vertical but at least they're holding up the beam which is holding up the wall

-The floor in the attic was somewhat on the weak side, and closer inspection revealed that it (and one of the beams) was grub-infested.
-Someone in the past had done a magnificent repar job, in nailing a piece of hardboard over a hole in the floorboards.
+The floor in the attic was somewhat on the weak side, and closer inspection revealed that it and one of the beams that was supporting it was grub-infested.
+Someone in the past had done a magnificent repair job, in nailing a piece of hardboard over a hole in the floorboards.

-Just by chance, passing a French hypermarket, I went in (this was February 1999) and saw they were selling off small fruit trees at 19.95 FF (£2.00 - $3.00) each.
+Just by chance, passing a French hypermarket in February 1999, I went in and saw they were selling off small fruit trees at 19.95 FF - $3:00, £2:00 - each.
 Apples, pears, plums, cherries, etc.

-The field below the house is so steep that I was wondering what to do with it as ordinary farming techniques are not suitable, so now it's an orchard.
+The field below the house is so steep that I was wondering what to do with it.
+Ordinary farming techniques are not suitable, so now it's an orchard.
 Two winters have seen only 11 trees remaining, but they seem to be strong and healthy.

 You can see to the left of the fruit trees to where I intend to take advantage of the steep slope to put the lagoons for purifying the water.

 I also bought a basic 12 - volt electrical system consisting of 2 x 12 - watt solar panels, 2 x 12 - volt flourescent lights with cables and regulator, which I bought for $150 from the Renewable Energy fair in Amsterdam.